Indicates the number of persons

 ✓ Up to 10 days before starting the Camino

-✓ Consult rate if you bring more than 1 suitcase per person
+✓ Check rate if you have more than 1 suitcase per person

 Remember that the cost of the optional services chosen will be added to the base price of your route.
 We are committed to making your pilgrimage an unforgettable and carefree experience.
 Welcome to the Wey!